On Sample Complexity Upper and Lower Bounds for Exact Ranking from Noisy Comparisons: Introduction

-{\bf Models and problem statement:} There are $n$ items in total, indexed by $1,2,3,...,n$.
+There are $n$ items in total, indexed by $1,2,3,...,n$.
 Given a comparison over a set $S$, each item $i\in S$ has $p_{i,S}$ probability to be returned as the most preferred one (also referred to as $i$ ``wins'' this comparison), and when a tie happens, we randomly assign one item as the winner, which makes $\sum_{i\in S}p_{i,S}=1$ for all set $S\subset [n]$.
 When $|S|=2$, we say this comparison is pairwise, and when $|S|>2$, we say listwise.
 In this paper, a comparison is said to be $m$-wise if it involves exactly $m$ items (i.e., $|S|=m$).
 For $m=2$ and a two-sized set $S = \{i,j\}$, to simplify notation, we define $p_{i,j}:=p_{i,S}$ and $p_{j,i}:=p_{j,S}$.

-\textit{Assumptions.} In this paper, we make the following assumptions: \textbf{A1)} Comparisons are independent across items, sets, and time; \textbf{A2)} There is a unique permutation $(r_1,r_2,...,r_n)$ of $[n]$\footnote{For any positive integer $k$, define $[k] := \{1,2,...,k\}$ to simplify notation} such that $r_1\succ\!r_2\succ\!\cdots \succ\!r_n$, where $i\succ\!j$ denotes that $i$ ranks higher than $j$ (i.e., $i$ is more preferred than $j$).
-We refer to this unique permutation as the \textit{true ranking} or \textit{exact ranking}, and our goal is to recover the true ranking; \textbf{A3)} For any set $S$ and item $i\in S$, if $i$ ranks higher than all other items $k$ of $S$, then $p_{i,S}>p_{k,S}$.
+\textit{Assumptions.} In this paper, we make the following assumptions: \textbf{A1)} Comparisons are independent across items, sets, and time.
+We note that the assumption of independence is common in the this area (e.g., \cite{MaxingAndRanking2017,RankingLimits2018,Falahatgar2017,ActiveRanking2019,ApproximateRanking2018,CoarseRanking2018,Subsetwise2019,ListwisePLMaxing2019,Simple2017,OnlineRankingElicitation2015}). \textbf{A2)} There is a unique permutation $(r_1,r_2,...,r_n)$ of $[n]$ \footnote{For any positive integer $k$, define $[k] := \{1,2,...,k\}$ to simplify notation} such that $r_1\succ\!r_2\succ\!\cdots \succ\!r_n$, where $i\succ\!j$ denotes that $i$ ranks higher than $j$ (i.e., $i$ is more preferred than $j$).
+We refer to this unique permutation as the \textit{true ranking} or \textit{exact ranking}, and our goal is to recover the true ranking. \textbf{A3)} For any set $S$ and item $i\in S$, if $i$ ranks higher than all other items $k$ of $S$, then $p_{i,S}>p_{k,S}$.
 For pairwise comparisons, A3 states that $i\succ j$ if and only if $p_{i,j} > 1/2$.
-We note that for pairwise comparisons, A3 can be viewed as the weak stochastic transitivity \cite{TransitivityModel2016} with additional requirement that $p_{i,j}\neq 1/2$ for any items $i$ and $j$.
-The three assumptions are necessary to let the active full ranking problem be well defined, and thus, our assumptions are minimal.
+We note that for pairwise comparisons, A3 can be viewed as the weak stochastic transitivity \citep{TransitivityModel2016}.
+The three assumptions are necessary to make the exact ranking (i.e., finding the unique true ranking) problem meaningful, and thus, we say our assumptions are minimal.
 Except for the above three assumptions, we do \textit{not} assume any prior knowledge of the $p_{i,S}$ values.
 We note that any comparison model can be fully described by the comparison probabilities $(p_{i,S}:i\in S, S\subset [n])$.